Blackout

 Blackout is what you get when you push the darkness past the point where color matters at all.
 It's not dark gray pretending to be neutral.
 It's not almost-black with a hint of warmth underneath.
 It's the floor, the absolute bottom of the scale where you've stopped negotiating with lightness entirely.

 You reach for this in financial dashboards, medical interfaces, and dark code editors where the background has to vanish so completely that it doesn't register as a choice.
-Unlike Balsamico (which still carries that earthy whisper) or Black Wash (which sits fractionally higher), Blackout doesn't recede.
+Unlike Balsamico (which still carries that earthy whisper) or (which sits fractionally higher), Blackout doesn't recede.
 It just stops existing the moment content lands on top of it.
 There's no temperature to fight your accents, no personality to negotiate around.

 The trade-off: this close to void, the margin for error shrinks.
 Pair it with anything less than truly bright type and it swallows the contrast.
 But when you need maximum darkness without actually using pure black, this is the one that does the work.